Hegelim/realtimebidding/Online_Bidding_Algorithm_Literature_Review.md

 ## Core Findings

 * The optimal reserve price does not depend on the number of buyers [14].
-* In practice, the Uniform distribution works better than Log-normal distribution [15, 20].
+* In practice, the Uniform distribution works better than Log-normal distribution [12, 15, 20].
+* In reality, reserve prices are substantially lower than the theoretically optimal ones [12].
+* The more bidders, the lower the effect of setting an optimal reserve price [12].

 ## Variations